Man who filmed Arbery shooting video charged in his slaying

 The video shows Arbery run around the truck to the right before he cuts back in front of it.
 Then a gunshot can be heard, followed by a second shot.
 Arbery can be seen punching a man holding what appears to be a shotgun, who then fires a third shot point-blank.
 Arbery staggers and falls face down in the street.

 Gregory McMichael retired last year after more than two decades as an investigator for the local prosecutor's office.
 Because of those ties, Brunswick Judicial Circuit District Attorney Jackie Johnson recused herself from the case.
-Two outside prosecutors assigned the case have also stepped aside.
+Two other outside prosecutors stepped aside in succession before Cobb County D.A.
+Joyette Holmes was appointed.

-The McMichaels remain jailed in Glynn County waiting for a preliminary court hearing and for a judge to decide whether to free them on bond pending trial.
-Attorneys for the father and son have urged people not to rush to judgment in the case.
+Now Bryan is behind bars along with the McMichaels in the Glynn County jail.
+A judge has yet to decide whether to free them on bond pending trial.
+Attorneys for the father and son have urged people not to rush to judgment.